-Stanley Ghyll is now open again, from 1 June 2021, after a major project to bring back its natural wildlife and its view.
+Stanley Ghyll is now open again after a major project to bring back its natural wildlife and its view.

 Stanley Ghyll is “one of the finest waterfall ravines in the Lake District”.
 The humid, sheltered conditions within the Site of Special Scientific Interest (SSSI) protect a rich community of mosses, lichen, liverwort and notable rare ferns.
 The Beck, the waterfall and adjacent woodlands form the most important habitat for these plants in southwest Lakeland.
 Moreover, the awe-inspiring landscape and unusual biodiversity motivated exploration en-masse and Stanley Ghyll became a popular destination for tourism and artistic endeavour in the late Georgian and early Victorian eras.